-Considered a best practice and a requirement of SNHA's NHA grant; COMMITMENT IN ADDITION: ACTION 6.5.D: Continue to issue an annual financial report to the public as a critical component of SNHA's periodic work plans for communications.
-Timeframe and Responsibility: Continuing action of the Board of Directors and President.
-[TOP PRICRITY]

-Chapter 6, Section 6.7.2, commitment to record-keeping

-Considered a best practice and a requirement of SNHA's NHA grant.
+Legislative Language Where the Legislative Language is Addressed (E) for any year that Federal funds have been received under this subsection - (i) submit to the Secretary an annual report that describes the activities, expenses, and income of the local coordinating entity (including grants to any other entities during the year that the report is made); Considered a best practice and a requirement of SNHA's NHA grant; COMMITMENT IN ADDITION: ACTION 6.5.D : Continue to issue an annual financial report to the public as a critical component of SNHA's periodic work plans for communications.
+Timeframe and Responsibility : Continuing action of the Board of Directors and President.
+[TOP PRIORITY] (ii) make available to the Secretary for audit all records relating to the expenditure of the funds and any matching funds; and Chapter 6, Section 6.7.2, commitment to record-keeping (iii) require, with respect to all agreements authorizing expenditure of Federal funds by other organizations, that the organizations receiving the funds make available to the Secretary for audit all records concerning the expenditure of the funds; and Considered a best practice and a requirement of SNHA's NHA grant.
+(F) encourage by appropriate means economic viability that is consistent with the National Heritage Area.
 Chapter 5, Section 5.1, Cultural Heritage Tourism.
 "SNHA's responsibilities for promoting economic viability are broader than promoting tourism, but tourism can be a major part of that viability." (p.
 174) In addition, SNHA's grants and technical assistance will grow the capacity of interpretive and other partners, such that they can be expected to enlarge employment in that (small) sector of the local economy and spend grant money on local goods and services.
 Economic viability also goes beyond jobs, in supporting quality of life that is the foundation of any community's ability to attract economic activity and sustain itself.
 The Susquehanna National Heritage Area, by raising community pride and visibility and offering excellent programs for interpretation, public education, recreation, the conservation of historic and land resources, and K-12 education (and beyond), contributes to the quality of life in the region.